 From the table, it is observed that 44% of the learners enjoying learning English.
 56% do not enjoy.
-A large number of respondents have negative attitudes towards learning of English hence is one of the factors that cause specific learning difficulties in English.
+A large number of learners at Kilimani primary school have negative attitudes towards learning of English hence is one of the factors that cause specific learning difficulties in English.
 Teachers teaching English should plan lessons with individual learners' differences in mind.
 They should be taught from known to unknown varying the teaching approaches and interesting activities.
 By so doing the learners will feel motivated and supported accordingly.

-TABLE 15: ADEQUATE LEARNING FACILITIES DESK.
+TABLE 15: ADEQUATE LEARNING FACILITIES: DESK.
 BOOKS AND CHALKBOARD IN THE SCHOOL